How to

 Development Directory – /app

-All development is done in this folder, where you keep your custom html files, your css in styles directory, your js files in script directory and images in uncompiled or non-minified state.
-All the third party libraries should go under bower_components dir with a separate directory for each library.
-We will look at how to manage third party libraries like jQuery and Bootstrap using Bower in the next section.
+All development is done in this folder, where you keep your custom HTML files, your CSS in the styles directory, your js files in the script directory and images in an uncompiled or non-minified state.
+All the third-party libraries should go under bower_components dir with a separate directory for each library.
+We will look at how to manage third-party libraries like jQuery and Bootstrap using Bower in the next section.

 Distribution Directory – /dist